Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Description of Numerical Model

-\paragraph*{Initial magnetic field configuration} Initially, the disk is threaded by the dipole magnetic field of the star.
-We also add a small ``tapered'' poloidal field inside the disk, which is given by

-where $h$ is the half-thickness of the disk and $B_d=0.002 B_s$ is the seed poloidal field in the disk.
-This tapered field helps initialize the MRI in the disk and has the same polarity as the stellar field at the disk-magnetosphere boundary.
+Initially, the disc is threaded by the dipole magnetic field of the star.
+We also add a small ``tapered'' poloidal field inside the disc.
+This tapered field helps initialize the MRI in the disc and has the same polarity as the stellar field at the disc-magnetosphere boundary.
+To initialize the MRI, 5\% velocity perturbations are added to $v_\phi$ inside the disc.

-\paragraph*{Boundary Conditions} {\it Stellar surface:} most of the variables on the stellar surface have ``free'' boundary conditions, such that $\partial (...)/\partial n=0$ along the entire surface.
-We do not allow for the outflow of matter from the star (i.e. we prohibit stellar winds).

-The modelled star has a dipole magnetic field.
-We fix the $B_r$ and $B_z$ components, however, we allow free conditions for the $B_\phi$ component.
-In addition, we adjust the matter velocity vectors to be parallel to the magnetic field vectors.
-This models the frozen-in condition on the star.

-\textit{Top and bottom boundaries:} all variables have free boundary conditions along the top and bottom boundaries.
-In addition, we implement the outflow boundary conditions on velocity to prohibit matter from flowing back into the simulation region once it leaves.